rackerlabs/design-system/_component_design/tabs.md

 Use tabs to separate content into different views that can each be displayed quickly without a page refresh.
-Tabs provide easy access to a set of content without requiring the user to either move to a new page or scroll across a page.
+Tabs provide easy access to sets of content without requiring the user to either move to a new page or scroll across a page.